Connect with others who understand.

 Causes

 Both AD and CD can be brought on by exposure to certain substances or situations (known as triggers).
-These specific triggers are typically different between the two different conditions.
+However, the specific triggers are usually different for each condition.

 Diagnosis

-A family doctor or general practitioner can usually diagnose atopic dermatitis and contact dermatitis.
-However, you also may be referred to a dermatologist, who specializes in diagnosing and treating skin conditions like these.
+A family doctor or general practitioner can usually diagnose both atopic dermatitis and contact dermatitis.
+You may also be referred to a dermatologist, who specializes in diagnosing and treating skin conditions.

-To diagnose your condition, your doctor will likely need to take your medical history and conduct a physical exam.
-They may also need to perform a biopsy to support the diagnosis.
-If the doctor suspects you have allergic contact dermatitis, they may have you undergo a patch test.
-This test can help identify the particular substances that are contributing to your symptoms.
+To diagnose your condition, your healthcare provider will likely review your medical history and perform a physical exam.
+If they suspect you have allergic contact dermatitis, they may recommend a patch test to identify the particular substance or substances that are contributing to your symptoms.
+Rarely, a skin biopsy may be performed to support the diagnosis.

 Treatment

-While many of the treatments for atopic dermatitis and contact dermatitis are different, they overlap in the following areas.
+While treatments for atopic dermatitis and contact dermatitis are different, they overlap in some areas:

-• Corticosteroid creams — Applying hydrocortisone creams can reduce itching and inflammation.
-Itch relief can prevent you from scratching, giving the skin a chance to heal.
-Topical steroids also limit the allergic response experienced in contact dermatitis.
+• Corticosteroid creams — Hydrocortisone creams can reduce itching and inflammation.
+Itch relief helps prevent scratching, giving the skin a chance to heal.
+Topical steroids also limit the allergic response in contact dermatitis.

-• Oral steroids — A short course of oral steroids can be used to treat severe itching and inflammation in both types of dermatitis.
-Because of the potential side effects of systemic steroids, these must be taken infrequently.
+• Oral steroids — A short course of oral steroids may be used for severe itching and inflammation in both types of dermatitis.
+However, due to potential side effects, they should be used sparingly.

-• Cool, wet dressings — Applying a towel or cloth soaked in cool water can lower inflammation and help reduce the itch response for people with both conditions.
+• Cool, wet dressings — Applying a cool, wet towel can reduce inflammation and itching for both AD and CD.

 How Are Atopic Dermatitis and Contact Dermatitis Different?